stephaniesimon/final_project/README.md

 The user registers or logs in (and can play with a cool Force Layout d3 vis).

-The user is shown interesting personality questions to answer - sourced from Proust and various online sources.
-She can skip through them until finding one she's like to make a recording for.
+Interesting personality questions are shown for the user to answer - sourced from Proust and various other sources.
+The user can skip through them until finding one they'd like to make a recording for.

 <img src="/static/images/readme/readme_profile.png" alt="show+tell profile">